 - Media and publicity support

-For information about eligibility, selection and applications please refer to the application information:
+For more information please download the flyer and about eligibility, selection and applications please refer to the Fulbright FAQ page.

 Anne Wexler Scholars

 - Media release announcing the inaugural Wexler Scholars

 - 2011 Anne Wexler Australian Scholar: Ms Caroline Adler

 - 2011 Anne Wexler U.S. Scholar: Ms Katherine Thurber

 - 2012 Anne Wexler Australian Scholar:Ms Eleanor Wood

 - 2013 Anne Wexler Australian Scholar:Ms Melanie Poole

 - 2014 Anne Wexler Australian Scholar:Mr Luke Bo'sher